 All because she realized she was doing exactly what she wanted.
 Marrying the man she loved more than she’d thought possible.
 Moving permanently to Bloo Moose.
 Being a part of Gage’s incredible family and the wacky little town.

-They’d been surrounding by family and friends, love and laughter the entire day.
+They’d been surrounded by family and friends, love and laughter the entire day.
 It had been wonderful.

 This was even better.